Jaswant Singh (judge)

 Jaswant Singh (born 23 February 1961) is an Indian judge.
 He is a former Chief Justice of Tripura High Court and Judge of Orissa High Court and Punjab and Haryana High Court.

 Career

 Born on 23 February 1961 at Rohtak, Haryana.
 He graduated in arts in 1980.
 He took his Law degree and Master of Business Administration from Maharshi Dayanand University.
 He was enrolled as an Advocate in the year 1986.
 In 1988, he started his practice in Punjab and Haryana High Court.
 He has served as the Additional Advocate General in the office of Advocate General, Haryana.
 He was elevated as Judge of Punjab and Haryana High Court on 5 December 2007.
 He was transferred as Judge of Orissa High Court on 8 October 2021.

-He was appointed as Chief Justice of Tripura High Court on 15 February 2023.
-He retired on 22 February 2023.
+In September 2022, Supreme court collegium led by CJI Uday Umesh Lalit recommended him to be appointed as chief justice of Orissa High Court but government did not clear this recommendation and subsequently collegium withdrew this recommendation in January 2023.
+In February 2023 fresh recommendation was made to appoint him as chief justice of Tripura High Court and he was finally appointed as Chief Justice of Tripura High Court on 15 February 2023 and retired on 22 February 2023 after serving brief tenure of merely 8 days.